microsoft/genaiscript/THIRD_PARTY_LICENSES.md

 -----------

-The following npm packages may be included in this product:
+The following npm package may be included in this product:

- - lru-cache@10.4.3
  - lru-cache@11.0.0
- - lru-cache@7.18.3

-These packages each contain the following license and notice below:
+This package contains the following license and notice below:

 The ISC License